 For background on the case, please visit:

 Statement of David Bookbinder, Sierra Club Chief Climate Counsel

 "While merely opening emails from EPA would put the Obama White House ahead of the previous administration, it has done far more than that to reverse the disastrous course of its predecessor.
-In just two months, Lisa Jackson's strong start seems to have successfully exorcised the demons of eight long years of misrule and mistrust at the Agency.
+In just two months, Lisa Jackson's strong start seems to have successfully exorcised the ghosts of eight long years of misrule and mistrust at the Agency.

 "Building the clean energy economy that will pull us out of today's economic crisis has become the signature issue for this administration and they have already given us much to celebrate as this important anniversary approaches.
 They have done more in just two months to make us energy independent and fight global warming than has been done for the past two decades.

 "Both President Obama and Administrator Jackson promised to let science and the rule of law prevail and their deeds have more than lived up to their words.
 EPA has put us on a path that will dramatically increase the use clean energy, reduce our dependence on oil, create millions of new green jobs, and protect our health and the health of our planet.
 And despite the overheated rhetoric of the agents of the dirty energy status quo, we know that for decades EPA has crafted regulations that benefit both our environment and our economy.